 - Having a strong defense will be critical to resolving these charges as favorably as possible.

-At Shimon Kohn, P.C., our Colorado Springs kidnapping defense attorneys have been dedicated to fiercely defending the rights of the accused and upholding the ideal that people are innocent until proven guilty since 2003.
+At The Kohn Law Firm, our Colorado Springs kidnapping defense attorneys have been dedicated to fiercely defending the rights of the accused and upholding the ideal that people are innocent until proven guilty since 2003.
 While we have the knowledge, experience and resources to help build our clients the strongest possible defense cases, we also have the skills necessary to help them obtain the best possible outcomes to their cases when they are facing kidnapping charges.

 First-Degree Kidnapping Charges